-These days, online shopping is relatively common.
-More and more brands are selling online, offering competitive prices and flash sales, backed by robust return policies and customer service if you need help.
+These days, online shopping is very common.
+More and more brands are selling online, offering competitive prices and frequent flash sales and events, backed by robust return policies and customer service if you need help.
 There are still a few things you should do to keep yourself and your money secure, particularly if you’re not familiar with the store or you’re purchasing from overseas.
 Here are some basics:

 - Before your browse, ensure your computer’s anti-virus is up-to-date and if shopping on the go, avoid shopping when using public WIFI or unsecured networks.

-Try it: We’ve recently introduced CommBank Checkout – it securely saves your payment and personal details so you don’t have to re-enter them when you shop online at participating stores.
+Try it: CommBank Checkout securely saves your payment and personal details so you don’t have to re-enter them when you shop online at participating stores.

 Pro-tip: If you’re not shopping on an international website or travelling overseas, you can lock international online and in-store payments through the CommBank app.
 Simply unlock them instantly whenever you need to.

 - If shopping for second hand items from social media or another online marketplace:

 - Ask as many questions as possible upfront

 - Look at the seller’s profile and past feedback